We Are the World: Background

+Writing

-Jackson told Richie that he not only wanted to sing the song, but to help write it as well.
+Jackson told Richie that he wanted to help write the song.
 The songwriting team originally included Wonder, but his time was constrained by his song-writing for the film The Woman in Red.
-So Jackson and Richie wrote "We Are the World" themselves at Hayvenhurst, the Jackson family home in Encino, California.
-They sought to write a song that would be easy to sing and memorable, yet still an anthem.
-For a week, the two spent every night working on lyrics and melodies in Jackson's bedroom.
-Jackson's older sister La Toya recounted the process in an interview with the U.S. celebrity news magazine People: "I'd go into the room while they were writing and it would be very quiet, which is odd, since Michael's usually very cheery when he works.
+Jackson and Richie wrote "We Are the World" at Hayvenhurst, the Jackson family home in Encino, California.
+They sought to write a song that would be easy to sing, memorable and anthemic.
+For a week, they spent every night working on lyrics and melodies in Jackson's bedroom.
+Jackson's older sister La Toya recounted the process: "I'd go into the room while they were writing and it would be very quiet, which is odd, since Michael's usually very cheery when he works.
 It was very emotional for them."
-She also later said that Jackson wrote most of the lyrics "but he's never felt it necessary to say that".
+She said later that Jackson had written most of the lyrics.

-Richie had recorded two melodies for "We Are the World", which Jackson took, adding music and words to the song on the same day.
+Richie recorded two melodies for "We Are the World", to which Jackson added music on the same day.
 Jackson said, "I love working quickly.
 I went ahead without even Lionel knowing.
 I couldn't wait.
 I went in and came out the same night with the song completed: drums, piano, strings, and words to the chorus."
-Jackson then presented his demo to Richie and Jones, who were both shocked; they did not expect the pop star to see the structure of the song so quickly.
-The next meetings between Jackson and Richie were unfruitful; the pair produced no additional vocals and got no work done.
-It was not until the night of January 21, 1985, that Richie and Jackson completed the lyrics and melody of "We Are the World" within two and a half hours, one night before the song's first recording session.
+Jackson presented his demo to Richie and Jones, who were both shocked; they did not expect him to complete the structure of the song so quickly.
+The next meetings between Jackson and Richie were unfruitful; they produced no additional vocals and got no work done.
+On the night of January 21, 1985, the night before the first recording session, Richie and Jackson completed the lyrics and melody.